Landlord Tenant Law

 A. Non-payment

 There are several common grounds for evicting a tenant.
 The most common is for non-payment of rent.
 In these cases, the landlord must send the tenant a statutory 14 day “notice to quit” before starting the eviction process.
-The notice to quit must be drafted carefully, and the best practice is to have it served by a constable or sheriff to ensure proof of delivery.
+The 14 day notice to quit must be drafted carefully, and the best practice is to have it served by a constable or sheriff to ensure proof of delivery.
 The landlord must prove in court that the tenant received the notice, and service by constable or sheriff will automatically qualify as “good service.”
 Certified mail is not good enough as tenants can avoid pickup.
+Having an experienced eviction attorney draft the notice to quit can prevent have your case being “dead on arrival.”

 B. No-Fault